 Laundry rooms are other good areas to corral pets.
 This one features a bed niche alongside their bathing sink.
 A doorless niche is perfect if pets don’t require containment and it keeps the bed from being underfoot.
 Be sure not to miss the funky dog wallpaper.

 A handy husband built this hutch designed by his wife, who happens to be an Atticmag reader.
 The cat cut-out leads to the hidden litter box.
 This clever detail could be added to many existing cabinets.

 A kitchen remodel is another opportune time to include a kennel and feeding station.
 Here the resting spot is built up a step, creating a raised area for meals.
 Raised feeding reduces neck and back strain in larger breeds and also promotes healthy digestion.

 A pair of vintage childrens’ chairs were altered to accept stainless bowls.
 As a chair fanatic, I love this idea but don’t think I could ever alter an older piece.

-Next time you are planning new construction or remodeling, think ahead to include pet friendly ideas that will benefit the whole family.
+Next time you are planning new construction or remodeling, think ahead to include built ins for pets that will benefit the whole family.

 (Sources: Do It Yourself, Funk Design, Detroit Home Magazine, laxsupermom, Gardenweb, Better Homes & Gardens, Artisan Kitchens)

 For more pet-friendly ideas, see Built-ins For Pets 2.

 Copy and paste link to quick-share this post: http://bit.ly/hsxTGs